8.5 Developing cultural and creative competences

 The Creative Ireland Programme support Continuing Professional Development (CPD) initiatives for teachers in both primary (Teacher/Artist Partnership – TAP) and post primary (Arts in Junior Cycle) schools.
 TAP provides a summer course and funded in-school Artist in Residency opportunities in which participating teachers and artists work collaborating during the following academic year.
 In summer 2019, 276 teachers and 80 artists took part.
 Programmes are co-funded by the Department of Culture, Heritage and the Gaeltacht, and the Department of Education and Skills.
 It aims to create a critical mass of education and arts professionals who are equipped with the relevant skills and techniques is vital to ensuring children and young people can unlock their innate creative potential.

-Creative Schools (Scoileanna Ildánacha) is a flagship initiative of the Creative Ireland Programme, led by the Arts Council in partnership with the Department of Education and Skills and the Department of Culture, Heritage and the Gaeltacht.
+Creative Schools (Scoileanna Ildánacha) is a flagship initiative of the Creative Ireland Programme, led by the Arts Council in partnership with the Department of Education and Skills and the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
 Creative Schools draws on the commitments set out in the Arts in Education Charter.
 The initiative aims to understand, develop and celebrate the arts and creativity, as a core aspect of school life, and to foster children and young people’s creativity and participation in the arts as an integral part of their education in Ireland.
 Creative Schools recognises that the arts are a powerful means through which children and young people can explore communication and collaboration, stimulate their imaginations to be inventive, and harness their curiosity.
 150 pilot schools took part in Creative Schools in 2018 and an additional 150 schools were added in 2019.
 The Creative Schools also run a week-long celebration of arts and creativity in schools.

 Creative Clusters is a pilot initiative of the Department of Education and Skills, led by and in partnership with the Teacher Education Centres, and funded through the Schools Excellence Fund.
 Creative Clusters are groups of two to five schools working together on a creative project.
 It is open to both primary and post primary schools.
 It aims to: